 Global Commercial Insurance Pricing Increased 20% in Third Quarter

-Global commercial insurance prices increased 20% in the third quarter of 2020, according to the Global Insurance Market Index released today by Marsh, the world’s leading insurance broker and risk advisor.
+Global commercial insurance pricing increased 20% in the third quarter of 2020, according to Marsh's quarterly Global Insurance Market Index, a proprietary measure of global commercial insurance premium pricing change at renewal, representing the world's major insurance markets and comprising nearly 90% of Marsh's premium.
 The increase, the largest since the index was launched in 2012, follows year-over-year average increases of 19% in the second quarter and 14% in the first quarter.

 The average composite price increase of 20% was driven principally by property insurance rates and financial and professional lines.
 Among other findings, the survey noted:

 - Global property insurance pricing was up 21% and global financial and professional lines were up 40% on average, both greater than the increases reported for the second quarter.
 Casualty pricing was up 6% on average, a slight drop from the 7% increase reported for the prior quarter.

 - ·Composite pricing in the third quarter increased in all geographic regions for the eighth consecutive quarter.

 - All regions, except Latin America (9%), reported double-digit pricing increases, led by the UK (34%), Pacific (33%), and the US (18%).
 Pricing changes in all regions were equal to, or greater, than increases reported for the second quarter.